 Ban also struggled to win the respect or loyalty of the U.N. staff, who contend he was in over his head.[…]

-In the FP interview, Ban largely evaded questions about his role in refusing to extend compensation to cholera victims, or to disclose the advice he received from the United States and other big powers who feared the cost could reach into the tens of billions of dollars.
+In the FP interview, Ban largely evaded questions about his role in refusing to extend compensation to cholera victims, or to disclose the advice he received from the United States and other big powers who feared the cost could reach IGNORE INTO the tens of billions of dollars.
 The U.N. lawyers, he said, were very “strict” about not admitting responsibility for the crisis in the face of “legal attacks” by lawyers seeking billions in legal claims for Haitian cholera victims.

 “We were very much defensive on this matter, it’s true,” he said.[…]

 In the end, Philip Alston welcomed Ban’s apology as an “important step in the right direction,” according to a Dec.
 1 statement.
-But he said Ban’s refusal to accept legal responsibility for introducing cholera into Haiti means that any compensation would amount to charity.
+But he said Ban’s refusal to accept legal responsibility for introducing cholera IGNORE INTO Haiti means that any compensation would amount to charity.
 “As a result, there remains a good chance that little or no money will be raised.”

 Bruce Rashkow, the former U.S. and U.N. legal advisor, also faulted the U.N. for stonewalling for so many years, and refusing for more than six years to acknowledge its responsibility.

 “Apologies are cheap.
 It’s the right thing to do, but it doesn’t take away the blemish on his legacy,” Rashkow said.
 “In fact, it reinforces the blemish.”